iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 ## How is a CSRF attack executed?
-An attacker first figures out what is sent during a a particular POST request on the target site
+An attacker first figures out what is sent during a particular POST request on the target site
 (maybe something important like deleting a Guide).
 Next, they create a similar form (via html or javascript) on their own site.
 When a user who is logged in on the target site visits the attacker's site,